NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 Introduction

 Wiz published on July 17, 2025 about a container escape on NVIDIA’s Container Runtime.
-The blog post explains in details how an exploit would work, although it does not address a few details regarding the container runtime, more specifically, how does container hooks work under the hook.
+The blog post explains in detail how an exploit would work, although it does not address a few runtime internals, more specifically how container hooks work under the hood.

 Reproducing the issue

-- Download the Nvidia Container Toolkit version 1.17.7 or earlier.
+- Download NVIDIA Container Toolkit version 1.17.7 or earlier.
 The one I used was

 - Then, run the following commands in order (as